 Check out our private motorbike tours with professional local guides

-If you have never tried this kind of sauce, the fish sauce should be on the top of your must-try list.
+If you have never tried this kind of sauce, the fish sauce should be at the top of your must-try list.
 Fish sauce has become a traditional sauce in every meal in each Vietnamese family.
-Besides fish sauce, there are other kinds of sauce that are often paired with Vietnamese food, but it is always the best choice of the locals.
+Besides fish sauce, there are other kinds of sauce that are often paired with Vietnamese food, but it is always the best choice for the locals.